Skip to content

 DISM /Online /Cleanup-Image /RestoreHealth

 Then re-run sfc.
-This combo handled the cases where sfc alone failed on Reddit threads we reviewed.
+This combo handles the cases where sfc alone can’t repair the protected files.

 #Use DDU (Display Driver Uninstaller) for a Nuclear Reset